They’re a knock-off of the Starbucks pumpkin scones.

 I think these are actually better than the ones from Starbucks.

-Deliciously flavored with pumpkin and spice and moister than most of scones I’ve tried.
+Deliciously flavored with pumpkin and spice and moister than most of the scones I’ve tried.

 I hate dry scones, I mean, whats the point?!